Top

 • Putting grass and flowerbeds or shrubs on the same irrigation zone may cause over watering of shrubs and flowers.

-In general many landscapes never succeed because of improper planning, design and installation.
 The other side of failure in the landscape just as many houseplants find their demise comes from over excess.
 Excess watering or irrigation, chemical use and over fertilization can all play a part directly and indirectly in landscape problems.

 At times it comes down to landscape management issues.
 Like the following: